BorderBenja05/skoal/README.md

 Special thanks to:
 - Austin Korpi for initial prototyping help, clustering, and using dictionaries so i didn't have to
 - Pat Kelly for his labratory resources
-- Mandeep Gill for his role as a test user
+- Mandeep Gill for many helpful suggestions an being a test user

 Related repositories: